 Press the Power Switch on the computer control panel to the ON position.
-The copyright message lights on AutoStar II's LCD display.
+The copyright message lights on AutoStar II's LCD display (23).

-11. "Press 0 to align or Mode for Menu" displays.
-You can use the Arrow keys to slew (move) the telescope up, down, right, or left.
-To change the telescope's slew speed, press the Speed key and then the Number keys.
+Press the key prompted by AutoStar II to accept the Sun warning.
+AutoStar II now displays "Automatic Alignment."
+You can then use the Arrow keys (24) to slew (move) the telescope up, down, right, or left.
+To change the telescope's slew speed, press the Speed key (25) and then the Number keys (26).
 "9" is the fastest speed and "1" is the slowest speed.
-See page 17 for more details.
-Or you can Press "0" to begin Automatic Alignment.
-See page 18 for more information.